Integration · crm

 In many SaaS teams, HubSpot stores cancellation notes, renewal risk, or account context after a customer decides to leave.
 The challenge is that this data is often inconsistent, manually entered, and difficult to review systematically across cancellations.
 RetentBase complements HubSpot by standardizing cancellation reasons, linking them to revenue impact, and creating a repeatable churn review workflow.
 Without a review workflow on top of it, the company learns that churn happened and still cannot decide what to change.

-Most teams looking at HubSpot are really trying to solve the operating gaps in Cancellation feedback and Churn review process and run the review habits in How to analyze cancellation reasons and How to build retention ownership.
+Teams looking at HubSpot are usually trying to solve the operating gaps in Cancellation feedback and Churn review process and run the review habits in How to analyze cancellation reasons and How to build retention ownership.
 If the stack question turns into a buying question, compare it with RetentBase vs Gainsight and RetentBase vs ChurnZero.

 When the only shared data is the cancellation event, leaders see lost revenue after the fact but miss the reason pattern behind it.
 That makes it harder to separate product issues from pricing problems, onboarding friction, support breakdowns, or poor fit.